Learn About Prescription Drug Misuse

 - Prescription drugs are one of the top drugs of choice among 12th-grade students, following alcohol, marijuana, and tobacco.

 - Youth who use prescription drugs are also more likely to smoke cigarettes, engage in heavy drinking, and use illicit drugs, including marijuana and cocaine.

 - Drug overdoses are a leading cause of injury-related death in the U.S. More than 67,000 people die every year from drug overdoses with 70% of those deaths due to an opioid drug.

 - More than 80 percent of people ages 57 to 85 use at least one prescription medication daily and more than half take more than five daily.
-This increases their risk of those drugs interacting poorly with one another as well as their risk of accidentally taking one medication too often or of intentionally misusing a drug.
+This increases their risk of those drugs interacting poorly with one another as well as their risk of accidentally taking one medication too often or of unintentionally misusing a drug.

 Opioids—Prescription Pain Relievers